Lea Bill, RN, BScN

 Esther worked as an Institutional Nurse in the Rankin Inlet Healing Facility which is a medium security correctional facility.
 During her career as an Institutional Nurse, she developed an abstract titled Diverse Populations and spoke on Northern Nursing and Inuit Culture at the Biennial Custody and Caring Conference in Saskatoon, Saskatchewan.
 In addition to nursing, Esther is a mental health first aid, master trainer for Inuit with the Mental Commission of Canada and an active board member with the Canadian Indigenous Nurses Association.

-Dr. Angeline Letendre is Acting Vice-President, a current board member, and Research Chair at the Aboriginal Nurses Association of Canada (CINA).
+Dr. Angeline Letendre is Treasurer, and Research Chair at the Canadian Indigenous Nurses Association.
 Dr. Letendre completed her doctoral research in Nursing in 2008 with Cree and Cree-Métis women in Alberta on the topic of cervical cancer and cervical cytology screening.
 Building on more than two decades of front-line nursing experience, the focus of Dr. Letendre’s career has been to contribute to the improved wellness of First Nations, Inuit and Métis people.
 This has included work in cultural competency skills development in Indigenous Nursing, community-based research and partnered activities at local, provincial and national levels, as well as cancer care strategy and program planning.
-Currently Angeline is a Research Scientist at the Alberta Cancer Prevention and Legacy Fund of Alberta Health Services leading strategy development in cancer prevention and screening with First Nation, Inuit and Métis communities in Alberta, as well as, the primary co-lead for two 3-year projects funded through the Canadian Partnership Against Cancer in partnership with First Nations, Inuit and Métis peoples of Alberta and Alberta Health Services.
+Currently Angeline is a Lead Research Scientist at the Alberta Cancer Prevention and Legacy Fund of Alberta Health Services leading strategy development in cancer prevention and screening with First Nation, Inuit and Métis communities in Alberta, as well as, the primary co-lead for two 3-year projects funded through the Canadian Partnership Against Cancer in partnership with First Nations, Inuit and Métis peoples of Alberta and Alberta Health Services.